nblmc/boston-atlas-footprints/README.md

 # Boston-Atlas-Footprints
-Spatial Indexes for Historical Urban Atlases
+Spatial Indexes for Historical Urban Atlases Represents the holdings for Boston @ the Leventhal Map Center, Boston Public Library

-Use for good, not evil.